BackThePortal/BackThePortal/README.md

-Hey there!
-I'm BackThePortal!
+Hey there, I'm backo.
+Currently learning JavaScript with Vue.js.

-I'm currently learning JavaScript and HTML.
-I play Geometry Dash and Minecraft!
-Follow me in Twitter (@BackThePortal) and subscribe to my YouTube channel (BackThePortal Games)!
+I own "backtheportal.com", but haven't used it yet.
+I plan to do so through the next months.